Stress, anxiety and depression account for 50 percent of all workplace illnesses in the UK. This is according to a recent UK government report.

 There are plenty of virtual training sessions available, as well as self-run courses.
 The workshops you adopt will, of course, depend on your size and budget.

 That said, ensure any workshop you choose appreciates the importance of mental and physical wellbeing.
 After all, it’s not just yoga and breathing exercises that can reduce stress, anxiety and depression.
 A good diet, exercise, and plenty of sleep will go a long way, too.

-So, task your employees with the goal of committing one random act of kindness every day of Mental Health Awareness Week.
+So, task your employees with the goal of committing one random act of kindness at least once a week.
 Not only for the wellbeing of others but to help their own mental health, too.

 These acts could include: